rohith-git8/rohith-git8/README.md

 - 👋 Hi, I’m @rohith-git8
-- 👀 I’m interested in ...
+- 👀 I’m interested in working on Data Domain
-- 🌱 I’m currently learning datascience
+- 🌱 I’m currently working as dataengineer
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rohith.vuthunuri123@gmail.com

 <!---